tobyweston/blog/source/_posts/2017-03-01-standard-pi-setup.md

 ---
 layout: post
 title: "Standard Pi Setup"
-date: 2016-02-03 19:01
+date: 2017-03-01 19:01
 comments: true
-categories:
+categories: pi
 sidebar: false
-published: false
+published: true
-keywords: ""
-description: ""
+keywords: "pi, pi zero, zero w, raspian"
+description: "Some common setup for a new Pi"
 ---

-Common things to do when you first setup a Pi.
+Here's some common things to do when you first setup a Pi.

 <!-- more -->

+## Raspian Image

+Download your image and [burn to an SD card](https://www.raspberrypi.org/documentation/installation/installing-images/).
+You can't go far wrong with a [SanDisk 16GB microSDHC memory card](http://amzn.to/1T6zIc9)for £6.99.

-## raspi-config
+## `raspi-config`

 * Expand the file system
 * Disable GUI via boot options, set to `Boot Options` then `B1 Console`